Resource for GPs

 In short, it is open to anyone to request a DS1500 Report without the consent of the individual concerned.
-In practice however CAA welfare rights officers will always, where possible, ask an individual to sign a mandate of authority on first contact with CAA and this mandate will be sent with any request that we make.
+In practice, however, CAA welfare rights officers will always, where possible, ask an individual to sign a mandate of authority on the first contact with CAA and this mandate will be sent with any request that we make.

-CAA produces a number of booklets which are available to patients who suffer from an asbestos related illness.
-The booklets are often used by GP’s and hospital based medical professionals, who provide them to patients who have been diagnosed with an asbestos related condition.
+CAA produces a number of booklets that are available to patients who suffer from an asbestos-related illness.
+The booklets are often used by GP’s and hospital-based medical professionals, who provide them to patients who have been diagnosed with an asbestos-related condition.
 All booklets are available on request.